We Work in Harmony with Nature

 Kid safe 👣 + 🐾 Pet safe

-Kid safe and pet safe means we do not use synthetic fertilizers, chemical sprays, or unnecessary inputs in the spaces where people live, play, and grow food.
+Kid safe and pet safe means we do not use synthetic fertilizers or chemicals in the spaces where people live, play, and grow food.

 Instead, we build soil naturally using compost, worm castings, compost teas, biochar, and organic materials that support long-term health below the surface.